-- Psychological healing.
 If a woman has suffered rape or sexual abuse, it is very likely that her hymen will have torn.
-As a way to repair the psychological damage of this kind of abuse, some women choose to have hymen surgery to restore them both physically and mentally to the time before the abuse o
+As a way to repair the psychological damage of this kind of abuse, some women choose to have hymen surgery to restore them both physically and mentally.

-- Injury to the hymen.
 For some women, having an intact hymen that becomes broken during a first sexual experience is very important.
-In some instances, the hymen can tear before intercourse.
-Use of tampons and vigorous exercise can all tear the hymen, and in the case of a hymen being torn because of these activities, hymenoplasty offers a surgical solution.
+In some instances, the hymen can tear before intercourse by activities such as tampon-use and vigorous exercise.
+In this case, hymenoplasty offers a surgical solution.

-The surgery is performed under local and you will be able to leave for home shortly after the surgery is completed
+The surgery is performed under local anesthetic (awake) and you will be able to leave for home shortly after the surgery is completed.

-Hymen reconstruction surgery is the surgical repair of a torn hymen.
-During the surgery, Dr. Jugenburg will excise the torn edges of the hymen before stitching it back together using fine, dissolvable sutures.
-When the surgery is completed, there is no apparent scarring and the hymen appears intact.
+During the surgery, your surgeon will inject local freezing to numb the area and then excise the torn edges of the hymen before stitching it back together using fine, dissolvable sutures.
+When the surgery is completed, there will be no apparent scarring and the hymen will appear intact.
 After an uncomplicated surgery, subsequent sexual intercourse will typically tear the membrane.

 Because the hymenoplasty is an uncomplicated procedure that takes anywhere less than 30 minutes, your recovery is rapid.
 You may experience some spotting for the first 48 – 72 hours, along with some discomfort.
-During the days following the hymenoplasty you will have some discomfort, which will be easily managed with pain medication prescribed by Dr. Jugenburg.
+During the days following the hymenoplasty, any pain will be easily managed with pain medication prescribed by your surgeon.

 Full healing takes from 4-6 weeks.
-You can usually go home a short time after your procedure, but resting and relaxation is important.
-Protecting your hymen after surgery is crucial, as it will take time to heal.
+Resting and relaxation is important.
+Protecting the hymen and delicate sutures after surgery is crucial, as it will take time to heal.
 Hymenoplasty has its own unique recovery protocols, which include:

-- Abstain from sex: Sexual activity will exacerbate any pain and soreness, so you will have to refrain from any sexual activity for about 6
+Sexual activity will exacerbate any pain and soreness, so you will have to refrain from any sexual activity for about 6 weeks

-- Avoid tight underwear: Don’t wear underwear like thongs for at least 1-2 weeks after surgery
+Do not wear any snug underwear such as thongs for at least 1-2 weeks after surgery

 Although complications following Hymen reconstruction are infrequent; the following may occur:

-There will be some discomfort following the surgery, which is easily controlled by pain medication prescribed by Dr. Jugenburg.
+There will be some discomfort following the surgery, which is easily controlled by pain medication prescribed by your surgeon.

 No, there will be no scarring from a hymenoplasty.